 Alternative Investments Performance Reporting Service.

-MSSB may provide institutional clients with alternative investments performance reporting.
+Graystone offers alternative investments performance reporting capabilities.
 This is a non-discretionary service, and clients are responsible for executing participation agreements directly with each alternative investment.
-MSSB offers IS clients the ability to receive periodic reports that provide historical performance reporting of their alternative investments that were not purchased through MSSB, are not held in custody by MSSB and are not researched by MSSB.
-The alternative investment historical performance information provided by this service is based upon information provided, directly or indirectly, to MSSB by the issuer of the alternative investment, or by its sponsor, investment manager, administrator ("Performance Reporting AI").
+Graystone offers clients the ability to receive periodic reports that provide historical performance reporting of their alternative investments that were not purchased through Graystone and are not researched by Graystone or MSSB.
+The alternative investments historical performance information provided by this service is based upon information provided, directly or indirectly, to Graystone by the issuer of the alternative investment, or by its sponsor, investment manager or administrator ("Performance Reporting AI").
 MSSB's ability to provide historical or other performance reporting on alternative investments is dependent upon its ability to obtain such information from each Performance Reporting AI.

-The performance reporting service enables the client to receive from MSSB periodic reports containing the Client's historical performance information as reported by the applicable Performance Reporting AI.
-Client may also receive composite reports that show historical performance of alternative investments as reported by the Performance Reporting AI, along with historical or other performance information on other investments that were/are acquired through MSSB, are held in custody by MSSB or are followed by MSSB research.

-The performance information provided in a periodic performance review is based on information provided to MSSB by the Performance Reporting AI and is not independently verified by MSSB.
-MSSB shall not be liable for any misstatement or omission made by the Performance Reporting AI nor for any loss, liability, claim, damage or expense arising out of such misstatement or omission.
+The performance reporting enables the client to receive from Graystone periodic reports containing the client's historical performance information as reported by the applicable performance reporting AI.
+Client may also receive composite reports that show historical performance of alternative investments as reported by the Performance Reporting AI, along with historical or other performance information or other investments that were/are acquired by Graystone, are held in custody by MSSB or are followed by MSSB research.
+The performance information provided in a periodic performance report is based on information provided to Graystone by the Performance Reporting AI and is not independently verified by

-This reporting service is not intended to constitute investment advice or a recommendation by MSSB of any alternative investment and MSSB is not evaluating the appropriateness of the initial investment or the continued investment in the alternative investments reported on as part of this service.
-In addition, the service does not constitute, create or impose a fee-based brokerage relationship, a fiduciary relationship or an investment advisory relationship under the Investment Advisers Act of 1940, as amended, with regard to the investments covered under this service.
-If the Client is an employee benefit plan or is otherwise subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), MSSB is NOT acting as a fiduciary (as defined in ERISA) with the respect to the provision of these reporting services as described herein).
-MSSB is not responsible for and will not provide tax reporting with respect to any alternative investment reported on under this service.
+Graystone.
+Graystone and MSSB shall not be liable for any misstatement or omission made by a Performance Reporting AI nor for any loss, liability, claim, damage or expense arising out of such misstatement or omission.
+The reporting service is not intended to constitute investment advice or a recommendation by Graystone of any alternative investment and Graystone is not evaluating the appropriateness of the initial investment or the continued investment in the alternative investments reported on as a part of this service.
+In addition, the service does not constitute, create or impose a fee-based brokerage relationship, a fiduciary relationship or an investment advisory relationship under the Investment Advisers Act of 1940, as amended, with regard to the provision of the investments covered under this service.
+If the Client is an employee benefit plan or is otherwise subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), Graystone and MSSB are NOT acting as a fiduciary (as defined in ERISA) with the respect to the provision of these reporting services as described herein).
+Graystone is not responsible for and will not provide tax reporting with respect to any alternative investment reported on under this service.

-MSSB does not normally maintain custody of alternative investments as reported by on under this service and therefore such investments are not included under MSSB's SIPC coverage.

-The fee charged to the client for this service does not include any fee or charge for other services in connection with the client's participation in any alternative investment.
-Clients are solely responsible for such arrangements.
+Graystone and MSSB do not normally maintain custody of alternative investments reported on under this service and therefore such investments are not included under MSSB's SIPC coverage.
+The fee charged to the client in this service does not include any fee or charge for other services in connection with the client's participation in any alternative investment or as may be charged by a Performance Reporting AI.
+The client is solely responsible for such arrangements.

-Asset/Liability Analysis Services.
-MSSB works with third party vendors, whose proprietary asset/liability modeling software is used to generate customized asset liability studies for defined benefit plan clients.
+Asset/Liability Analysis Services Graystone works with third party vendors, whose proprietary asset/liability modeling software is used to generate customized asset liability studies for defined benefit plan clients.
 The asset/liability analysis service provides certain cash flow modeling, liability funding analysis and funding strategies including custom contribution policies.